 People of all backgrounds can and do receive therapy.
-Counseling is a highly individualized experience, so mental health professionals need to consider each client’s culture and the ways in which it might affect the process.
+Counseling is a highly individualized experience.
+Mental health professionals need to consider each client’s culture and the ways in which it might affect the process.

 In a world that is so culturally diverse, the multicultural approach to counseling is incredibly valuable.
 Whether you’re currently receiving therapy, considering meeting with a counselor, or are a practicing clinician yourself, you should understand the importance of multicultural counseling.